- Differentiate between face-to-face, written, oral, web-based, and other typical channels of business communication.

 Tailoring a Message to an Audience

-Although the channel of communication you select to transmit your message is important, so also is knowing the intended audience.
+Although the channel of communication you select to transmit your message is important, so is knowing the intended audience.
 Effective communicators seem to instinctively adjust their styles to their audience, but it is a skill that can also be learned.
 The way the information is conveyed should complement the audience, whether it is one person or a roomful of people.
 Three factors are involved in tailoring a message: the sender, the message itself, and the audience.

 For the majority of everyday business communications, a manager needs only to focus on presenting a professional image.
 On different occasions, she may want to present herself as a serious and responsible leader, a technical expert, or informally casual.
 But when uncertain what a situation calls for, always err on the side of professionalism.
 Studies have shown that an audience reacts initially to the demeanor of the speaker and not to what is being said.
 If you appear nervous, your audience will pick up on that and become nervous as well.

 - Which channel suits the content best?
 A critical or urgent message may demand the fastest channel, whether that is in-person, text-message, or e-mail.
 A scripted presentation requires planning and preparation.
-Businesses can use journalists or Twitter for brief announcements.
+Businesses can use press-releases or Twitter for brief announcements.
 If you want to demonstrate how your organization does something, clarify values, or construct common meanings for people across an organization, you might tell a memorable story in either an oral or written presentation.
 Decide which channel best suits the content.

 - What do you want to achieve by sending the message?
 Is it intended to persuade or to inform?
 Are you just reassuring your boss that everything is on track?
 A face-to-face communication is much more effective than an e-mail or report in trying to convince someone to change a belief or a behavior.